Give amazing talks in a world of webinar platforms

 Lights, camera … audio

 Public speaking online is different from presenting onstage.
 You should turn your home or office into a mini-studio.
 Having the right equipment is vital to looking professional.
-Good lighting and audio make a big difference — they’ll help you come across as an authority, not an amateur.
+Good lighting and clear audio make a big difference because they help you look professional and confident instead of inexperienced.
 If you’re using a webinar platform, consider creating a branded background.
-Before going live, double-check that everything is working smoothly — especially your internet connection.
+Before going live, make sure everything is working well and confirm that your internet connection is stable.
 The right tools make all the difference for a successful online presentation.

 Leverage your voice

 Harness the power of your voice!
-It’s how you share your unique perspective on any topic.
-Your delivery — your voice’s pace, volume, tone, and pitch — significantly impacts listeners.
-So, be mindful of how you sound.
-If you want to improve your speaking voice, try an app like Orai or check out my friend John Duffin’s podcast, Your Message Received.
-He’s a voice artist and has tons of great tips!
+It is the way you share your unique perspective on any topic.
+The way you speak, including the pace, volume, tone, and pitch of your voice, has a strong effect on your listeners.
+That is why it is important to pay attention to how you sound.
+If you want to make your speaking voice better, try using an app such as Orai or listen to my friend John Duffin’s podcast called Your Message Received.
+He works as a voice artist and shares a lot of great advice there!

 Make it interactive